 It was the same old “pay now or pay later” choice as far as Ellen could see.
 Dropping dirty clothes on the floor just meant they had to be picked up later.
 Leaving the dirty dishes in the sink just meant they had to be washed later.
 How did this create more time to spend with the children?
 “Charge it,” seemed to be the principle some of her friends lived by.
 “Put it on the credit card.
 Pay later with interest,” thought Ellen.

 It was difficult enough for children to put away a morning’s or an afternoon’s mess, even a whole day’s worth.
-Expecting them to deal with a couple of days’ or a weeks’ worth of mess would be unwise and unkind.
-Ellen had a deep sense that keeping up with things during the day was easier, more relaxing and allowed more time for fun.
+Expecting them to deal with a couple of days or weeks’ worth of mess would be unwise and unkind.
+Ellen had a deep sense that keeping up with things during the day was easier, more relaxing, and allowed more time for fun.

-Ellen was content that she had prepared well for her daughter’s coming adolescence with all its potential for confusion, contradiction and alienation.
+Ellen was content that she had prepared well for her daughter’s coming adolescence with all its potential for confusion, contradiction, and alienation.
 She meant to keep the ties close, the communications open and the trust optimal.
-The autonomy essential to the age would be based on her daughter’s strong sense of belonging, her highly developed independence, her history of responsibility and her pride in family culture, traditions and values.
+The autonomy essential to the age would be based on her daughter’s strong sense of belonging, highly developed independence, history of responsibility, and pride in family culture, traditions, and values.